 The purpose of this book tag is to

 horrify you with a reminder that the year is half over look back on the books that have filled the first half of your year.
-I don’t think any further explanation is necessary, so let’s get into it.
+I don’t have the name of the creator of this tag, so if you do please let me know in a comment.

 Best Book You’ve Read Yet in 2019